choosemyweed/choosemyweed.github.io/retail-locations.md

 ---
-layout: page
+layout: stores
-title: "Retail Locations"
+title: "Find a Retail Location"
 description: "A list of retail marijuana locations in Northwest Washington"
 ---
 {% include JB/setup %}